trickstercache/trickster/docs/alb.md

 A basic **Round Robin** rotates through a pool of healthy backends used to service client requests.
 Each time a client request is made to Trickster, the round robiner will identify the next healthy backend in the rotation schedule and route the request to it.

-The Trickster ALB is intended to support stateless workloads, and does not support Sticky Sessions or other advanced ALB capabilities.
+The Trickster ALB is intended to support stateless workloads, and currently does not support Sticky Sessions or other advanced ALB capabilities.

 #### Weighted Round Robin